Guide to Welding Safety

-Do not allow oil or grease to cane in contact with the gloves as this will reduce their flame resistance and cause them to be readily ignited or charred.
+Do not allow oil or grease to come in contact with the gloves as this will reduce their flame resistance and cause them to be readily ignited or charred.

-(3) When welding in any area, the operation should be adequately screened to protect nearby workers or passers-by froman the glare of welding.
+For welding safety in any area, the operation should be adequately screened to protect nearby workers or passers-by froman the glare of welding.

 The screens should be arranged so that no serious restriction of ventilation exists.
 The screens should be mounted so that they are about 2.0 ft above the floor unless the work is performed at such a low level that the screen must be extended closer to the floor to protect adjacent workers.

 The height of the screen is normally 6.0 ft (1.8 m) but may be higher depending upon the situation.

 Screen and surrounding areas must be painted with special paints which absorb ultraviolet radiation yet do not create high contrast between the bright and dark areas.

 Light pastel colors of a zinc or titanium dioxide base paint are recommended.
 Black paint should not be used.